 An extant planning permission exists under planning application ref.
 4/13/2148/0F1 for a holiday accommodation development on and within close proximity of the site.
+The development is currently under construction.

 In the context of the above, the proposed would not be exposed to excessive noise and would provide acceptable living conditions for future residential occupiers.